-In practice, we have often observed the actual current limit to be about 10% (sometimes up to 15%) lower than what the equation and graph show.
+In practice, we have often observed the actual current limit when using analog or PWM control to be about 10% (sometimes up to 15%) lower than what the equation and graphs show.
+However, when driving the I1 and I2 pins digitally for coarse control, the current limiting circuit should produce fairly accurate 0.5 A steps as indicated in the table above.